Egor Beroev: Career

+He appeared in two seasons of ice show contest Ice Age.

 Personal life

 Beroev has been married to Russian actress Ksenia Alfyorova since November 2001.
 They have one child, daughter Evdokiya, who was born on 5 April 2007.
 Evdokiya was born in Sicily, Italy, where Egor and Kseniya own a small vacation cottage.

 Beroev is a supporter of the 2022 Russian invasion of Ukraine and performed on Russian TV in support of the invasion.